-When completing the online form
+When completing the online form:

-- All applications should be submitted through our online grants-management system, Smart Simple (https://mduk.smartsimpleuk.com/).
-Note that there is a short delay in getting the form online.
-The form should be available from 17 June 2024.
-If you do not have an existing profile on Smart Simple you must create one.
-If you do not work in an institution that is already listed on our system, you may need to contact us to help you create the profile. - Complete all sections of the application form.
+- Complete all sections of the application form.
 Mandatory fields are marked with an asterisk. - You may find it easier to draft the questions offline and copy and paste them into the online form when complete.
 Please note that when copying and pasting from Word, formatting (such as italics, bold, underlining) will be lost, but paragraphs will be kept. - Word limits must be adhered to. - Uploaded documents must be in pdf format. - You can save your application at any time and come back to complete it later.
 You can also download a pdf of your application at any point.